Your business works because of you.

 The Control Reality Audit exists to remove guesswork and prevent the wrong next move.

-Sometimes the correct outcome is not proceeding.
+Sometimes the correct outcome is not to proceed.

 If that’s the truth, that’s what you’ll hear.